-A key component of PHN governance is a Clinical Advisory Council (CLAC) that will report on clinical issues to influence PHN Board decisions.
+A key component of PHN governance is the Clinical Advisory Council (CLAC) .
+The Clinical Advisory Council reports on clinical issues to inform PHN Board decisions.
 This ensures general practice and other health professionals are major contributors to the organisation and working together to drive local health system improvement.

 The three sub-regional Clinical Council Chairs are:

 The purpose of the sub-regional Clinical Councils is to provide local support to the CLAC, in guiding the operation and strategy of Gippsland PHN.
 Its key roles and responsibilities include: